zautumnz/cozy/README.md

 * Parens are optional in for and if conditions
 * No third-party libraries in this codebase; all you need to build is a current version of Go
-* No ternary expressions; if statements are expressions, so there's no need for ternaries
+* No ternary expressions, switch statements, or pattern matching; if statements are expressions, so they work for the same use cases

 ### Builtins